 - Learn to not finish a book

 One of the best things you can do to spend more time reading is allow yourself to not finish every book you start.
 Some books are just not for you.
 Some books are just not good.
+There is no honor in bragging about never not finishing a book, don’t be a martyr.

 If you start a book and don’t like it it probably isn’t going to get any better by the end.
 Give yourself permission to not waste weeks of your life dreading picking it up.
 This will save you tons of time to find a book you’ll actually enjoy reading and avoid the dreaded bad book slump.